philipp-spiess/philipp-spiess/Engineering/Effective Writing.md

 1. Some context as to what I am trying to do (what is the feature you are building and _why_ is it important)
 2. Connect to their goals (e.g. we want this feature to be reliable, fast, or efficient.)

-## 3. Following a Cohesive Train of Thought
+## 3. Follow a Cohesive Train of Thought

 Whenever I work on a longer document, I try to come up with one cohesive thread ahead of time that I try to follow with a relatively fixed pacing.